Dear Life, Dear Death 2

 “Tururu, tururu, tururu, tururu, Tururu, tururu, tururu, tururu…” Trick voices to the wind, to wind up the minds of initiate members of this church.

 After singing for some time, the sun hazy hot, a sun blast on our bald heads, and tail-like beads.
 And, I still have old boy’s beards, with worry of the past two months; it has become a little scruffy and unkempt.
-My towel-like-garment is slicking wet with sweat, bunched around my loins like a little kid in pampers, the legs sticking out from these pampered garments like matchsticks.
-I am so thirst from the heat of mid October.
+My towel-like garment is slicking wet with sweat, bunched around my loins like a little kid in pampers, the legs sticking out from these pampered garments like matchsticks.
+I am so thirsty from the heat of mid-October.
 I am disturbed, in this October midmorning; the midwives have told me that Dora has entered into labour.

 I am left with worry to deal with, in our shrubby shelter.
 I know Dora is battling for her life now.
 She should have given birth by now, but nothing is forthcoming.
 Nobody is telling me what is happening.
 I have to wait.
 It is God’s commandment!
 These are the truths that I had to deal with in my time of suffering, so what other truth did Death mean now?